Richard Briers: Stage work

+In 1990, Briers appeared in The Wind in the Willows at the National Theatre, which earnt him a nomination for the following year's Laurence Olivier Award for Best Comedy Performance.

 In 2010, Briers played in the Royal National Theatre revival of Dion Boucicault's London Assurance, alongside Simon Russell Beale and Fiona Shaw.
 A performance of this was broadcast live to cinemas round the world as part of the NT Live! programme.
 He also played the character of Captain Bluntschli, in George Bernard Shaw's play Arms and the Man.

 Film

 Briers made his film début in the British feature film Bottoms Up (1960).
 He then took parts in Murder She Said (1961), The Girl on the Boat (1962), A Matter of WHO (1962), The V.I.P.s (1963); and Raquel Welch's spy spoof Fathom (1967).

-He latterly appeared in Michael Winner's A Chorus of Disapproval (1988) and the film Unconditional Love (2002), as well as the Kenneth Branagh adaptation of Much Ado About Nothing (1993), in which he played the role of Leonato.
+He later appeared in Michael Winner's A Chorus of Disapproval (1988) and the film Unconditional Love (2002), as well as the Kenneth Branagh adaptation of Much Ado About Nothing (1993), in which he played the role of Leonato.
 In 1997 he played the Archbishop of Canterbury, a minor role in the film Spice World.
 His last film was Cockneys vs Zombies (2012).

 Radio and voice work

 He was a familiar voice actor.
 Briers narrated the animated children's TV programme Roobarb (1974).
 Originally shown on BBC1 just before the evening news, each five-minute cartoon was written by Grange Calveley and produced by Bob Godfrey.
 He was the original narrator and voice actor for all the characters in the Noddy (1975) TV series based on the Enid Blyton character, and then another series with Godfrey, Noah and Nelly in...
 SkylArk (1976).
 He also provided the voice of Fiver in the animated film adaptation of Watership Down (1978).
 In 1990 Briers provided the narration and voiced all the characters in the five-minute animated series Coconuts about a monkey, a king lion and a parrot who lived on a tropical island.
 The series ran for ten episodes and first aired on ITV on 23 April 1990.
 In the 1990s, he voiced the part of Mouse, opposite Alan Bennett's Mole in the TV series Mouse and Mole, based on books by Joyce Dunbar and James Mayhew.
 He latterly starred alongside Neil Morrissey in Bob the Builder (2005) as Bob's Dad, Robert to his credit.
-As well as performing all 12 of Fiona Waters' stories on the 1995 Stories For Bedtime book for audio cassette, he recorded all 4 of the seasonal Percy the Park Keeper stories for a grand CD release based on the books by Nick Butterworth, creating memorable voices for all of the animal characters as well as Percy the Park Keeper himself.
+As well as performing all 12 of Fiona Waters' stories on the 1995 Stories For Bedtime book for audio cassette, he recorded all four of the seasonal Percy the Park Keeper stories for a grand CD release based on the books by Nick Butterworth, creating memorable voices for all of the animal characters as well as Percy the Park Keeper himself.
 Briers also featured in the television series adaptation of Watership Down (1999–2001), this time voicing a series exclusive character called Captain Broom, and was one of the very few actors who stayed for all three series.